esl/MongooseIM/doc/modules/mod_mam.md

 #### PM-specific options

-* **archive_groupchats** (boolean, default: `false`) - When enabled, MAM will store groupchat messages in recipients' individual archives. **USE WITH CAUTION!** May increase archive size significantly.
+* **archive_groupchats** (boolean, default: `true`) - When enabled, MAM will store groupchat messages in recipients' individual archives. **USE WITH CAUTION!** May increase archive size significantly.
 Disabling this option for existing installation will neither remove such messages from MAM storage, nor will filter out them from search results.
+MongooseIM will print a warning on startup if `pm` MAM is enabled without `archive_groupchats` being explicitly set to a specific value.
+In one of the future MongooseIM releases this option will default to `false` (as it's more common use case and less DB-consuming) and the warning message will be removed.

 #### MUC-specific options